Ukraine piles pressure on retreating Russian troops

 “It will likely take years for Russia to rebuild this capability,” the analysts said.

+Putin’s previous actions “have restricted his room to maneuver,” so he “wouldn’t be able to put anything meaningful on the table.”

+For talks to be possible, Putin “would need to leave and be replaced by someone who’s relatively untarnished by the current situation,” such as his deputy chief of staff, the Moscow mayor or the Russian prime minister, Gallyamov said.

-The retreat didn’t stop Russia from pounding Ukrainian positions.
+The retreat did not stop Russia from pounding Ukrainian positions.
 Early Tuesday, it shelled the city of Lozova in the Kharkiv region, killing three people and injuring nine, said regional Gov. Oleh Syniehubov.

 Strikes have also continued unabated on the city of Kharkiv, Ukraine’s second-largest and one that has been hammered by artillery for months.